bogiplump/Visual-Time-Capsule/README.md

  - Each capsule or group of capsules can have a goal associated with it that can be marked as completed upon opening the capsule

- - Each capsule can be either short-term or long-term and can be either personal or shared
+ - Capsules can be
+    - Short-term
+    - Long-term
+    - Private
+    - Public

 ## Database Diagram
 ![DB Diagram](https://github.com/bogiplump/Visual-Time-Capsule/blob/main/database%20diagram.png)